tangrs/Nspire-Movie-Player/README.md

 This is a movie player for the NSpire calculator. http://youtu.be/Yx0L7ce5hq4

+Precompiled binaries are available for download at http://www.omnimaga.org/index.php?topic=12855.0

 ## Status

 At the moment, this is working for the NSpire CX.
 Porting to the older models is underway (and should work but is untested)